IAmNo1Special/AgarMMO/docs/server.md

 *   Initializing game entities like food.
 *   Handling collisions between players and food.
 *   Handling collisions between players (eating mechanics).
-*   Managing and applying player skills (e.g., "push" skill).
+*   Managing and applying player skills (e.g., "push" and "pull" skills), including logic for how skill effectiveness is influenced by the size of the affected object.
+For the push skill, if the target is too large, the player using the skill will be pushed away instead.
+For the pull skill, if the target is too large, the skill will have no effect.
 *   Enforcing world boundaries for game objects.
 *   Generating new food items to maintain supply.
 *   Determining valid starting locations for new players.